YLiLarry/Candy-Crash-1/README.md

 Swapping works, but at the grid level.
 The view doesn't reflect the swap. make and run, notice the grid colours change, but not the view.
-ALSO, the colours are not right in view.
-1 is 3, and 3 is 1.
+ALSO, the colours in the view: 1 is 3 and 3 is 1.

 \- Wahid